tbsmark86/fit-route/README.md

 This has been written using ES6 modules, and does not need a build step to transpile for execution.
 All 3rd party libraries are loaded from their CDNs.

-Currently only Chrome, Firefox and Safari are supported.
+All modern browsers work (Chrome, Firefox, Safari, Edge).
 It would be possible to transpile & polyfill to support other browsers.

 Documentation of the FIT file format is contained in the FIT SDK